shesek/spark-wallet/README.md

 The self-signed certificate and key material will be saved to `~/.spark-wallet/tls/`.
 To save to a different location, set `--tls-path`.
-To set a custom "common name" for the generated certificate, set `--tls-name`.
+To set a custom "common name" for the generated certificate, set `--tls-name` (defaults to the value of `--host`).

 To use your own TLS key and certificate, put your `key.pem` and `cert.pem` files in the `--tls-path` directory.